 My current book project Pink Triangle Legacies: Coming Out in the Shadow of the Holocaust (Cornell University Press, 2022) will be the first book-length study to demonstrate how concentration camp survivors, gay rights activists, professional historians, as well as courts and state authorities on both sides of the Atlantic have debated the legacy of the Nazis’ violent campaign against what we today call the LGBTQ community.
 It dispels the myth that homosexuals were “forgotten victims” of the Nazi regime.
 Since the end of the war, a handful of gay concentration camp survivors had spoken out about their experiences and petitioned to be included among those groups officially recognized as Nazi victims.
 Court and parliament records demonstrate that the West German state consistently ruled that gay men were criminals, and not – as the Federal High Court put it – victims of “typical Nazi injustice.”
 This competition over the correct way to interpret the past had material consequences for homosexuals in West Germany.
 They were not only excluded from historical scholarship and public commemorations; gay concentration camp survivors were also denied the financial reparations and judicial rehabilitation that accompanied official victim status.

-My research also traces how gay rights activists in West Germany and the United States transformed the pink triangle – the badge worn by homosexual concentration inmates – from an emblem of discrimination into the most significant symbol of the transatlantic gay rights movement.
+My research also traces how gay rights activists in West Germany and the United States transformed the pink triangle – the badge forced upon homosexual concentration inmates – from an emblem of discrimination into the most significant symbol of the transatlantic gay rights movement.
 By forcing modern democracies in the West to distance themselves from the homophobic practices of the Nazi regime, history became a tool to push for gay liberation and to help assure LGBTQ rights in the present.
 Therefore, my work also speaks to the role of history in the establishment and protection of human rights and civil liberties.